Tert-Butyl hypochlorite

 tert-Butyl hypochlorite is the organic compound with the formula (CH3)3COCl.
 A yellow liquid, it is a rare example of an organic hypochlorite, i.e. a compound with an O-Cl bond.
 It is a reactive material that is useful for chlorinations.
 It can be viewed as a lipophilic version of sodium hypochlorite (bleach).

 Synthesis and reactions

 It is produced by chlorination of tert-butyl alcohol in the presence of base:

-tert-Butyl hypochlorite is useful in the preparation of organic chloramines:
+tert-Butyl hypochlorite is useful in the preparation of organic chloramines such as chloramine-T: